KennyNova/Interactive-Whiteboard/README.md

     ```
 3. Install the dependencies:
     ```
-    npm i
+    npm install
     ```
 4. Start the development server:
     ```
     npm run dev
     ```
-Now, your application should be running, and you can access the frontend through your web browser at the default URL provided by the Next.js development server.
+Now, your application should be running, and you can access the frontend through your web browser at the default URL(localhost:3000) provided by the Next.js development server.